 Before October 7th, Kibbutz Be'eri was renowned for its printing press, "Be'eri Printers," one of Israel's largest and most advanced, serving clients nationwide with high-quality publications.

-Annual price growth: 2.5% · Forecast: moderate · recovering
+Annual price growth: 2.5% · moderate · recovering